 Lower Sugar and Sodium Levels

 Sodium is a leading factor to rising risks of high blood pressure or hypertension, and we all know the dangers of too much sugar.
-Try replacing sugar or sweeteners with natural alternatives, like honey, to better improve your diet.
+Try replacing sugar or sweeteners with natural alternatives, like honey, taking advantages of the many benefits it has to your health and improve your diet.

 We don’t need to tell you this, do we?
 Water is hugely important, and you can notice significant changes in both body and mood when you start ensuring that you are drinking enough water each day.
 For adult women, the recommended amount is about two litres.